-With respect to \Rockstar's halo properties, the code defines halo masses by using various (user-specified) SO criteria, with virial mass as default.
-We generally (except when stated otherwise) restrict ourselves in this study to using the SO mass corresponding to the virial radius, including all halo structures and considering only gravitationally bound mass (\texttt{STRICT\_SO\_MASSES=0})\footnote{See \citep{Leroy2021} for a study exploring the differences to the HMF analysis arising from using bound vs. unbound particles, as well as parents only, subhalos, and all structures.}.
+\Rockstar defines halo masses by using various (user-specified) Spherical Overdensity (SO) criteria.
+We generally (except when stated otherwise) restrict ourselves in this study to using the SO mass corresponding to the virial radius, including all halo structures and considering only gravitationally bound mass \texttt{STRICT\_SO\_MASSES=0}\footnote{See \citep{Leroy2021} for a study exploring the differences to the HMF analysis arising from using bound vs. unbound particles, as well as parents only, subhalos, and all structures.}.
 All halo centres and velocities are calculated using a subset of the innermost particles ($\sim10\%$ of the halo radius), minimizing a Poisson error $\sigma/\sqrt{N}$.
 Finally, the algorithm has been run using \emph{default} parameters but for: \\ \texttt{TEMPORAL\_HALO\_FINDING = 0} and \texttt{MIN\_HALO\_OUTPUT\_SIZE = 25}.